Physics of Complex Systems Laboratory

 Living materials offer a new twist not present in physical systems: they have evolved to be functional.
 A particularly interesting case are well-folded proteins.
 Some of these proteins are allosteric: binding a ligand at some allosteric site can trigger a change of function at a distant active site.

 Understanding this surprising behavior remains a challenge.
 Relevant questions include: What are the physical and mechanical principles underlying such action at a distance?
 What information propagates in the protein?
-What are the best architecture for propagation, and can we classify them?
+What are the best architectures for propagation, and can we classify them?
 How does the mechanical organisation of the protein transpire in the now abundant sequence data of protein families?

 We approach these questions using in-silico evolution of functional materials and empirical tests of our theory using the Protein Data Bank.